Shiska07/3D-Modeling-and-Reconstruction-Portfolios/README.md

-# SOLIDWORKS-portfolio
+# 3D Modeling and Reconstruction Portfolios
-Portfolio with SOLIDOWRKS design and assembly projects Please click on the file to view projects.
+Please click on the file to view projects.